TheNexter/Hackintosh-Ryzen-6-cores-MULTIPLE-GPU-AND-MOTHERBOARD/README.md

 # Hackintosh Opencore for Ryzen 3600 WITH B550 / B450 + AMD RX 6600-XT / 6800 / 6800XT / RX 6900XT / RX 480 / RX 580
 My hackintosh configuration is working in MacOS 12.5.1 (don't update to 12.6 for the moment, bluetooth have problem in 12.6) :

+I have alot of work, i am gonna update opencore in mid december

 EFI is ready for linux, macos and windows